 Advertisement

-“He comes up to me and says: ‘What do you think, should we fire the coach?’
+“He [Kroenke] comes up to me and says: ‘What do you think, should we fire the coach?’
 The decision had basically already been made.
 This was about five games before the playoffs,” Jokic revealed on the X&O’s Chat podcast.

 Jokic has done his best to stay out of the inner workings of team management.
-He allows the front office and ownership to act of their own volition.
-Regardless, firing the head coach will certainly have a direct impact on Jokic, especially since he was close with Malone.
+However, firing the head coach will certainly have a direct impact on him, especially since he was close to Malone.
+Jokic, however, understood the business of the game even though he was also wary of the timing.
+And so he issued a level-headed response to Kroenke.

 ‘Maybe you should wait?’
 And he asked me: ‘What do you want to see happen?
 Do you want the team to wake up?
 Do you want to see if the coach can handle it?
 What’s your idea?’
 I said: ‘I think you’ve already answered your own question,” Jokic added.